dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 You can assembly a new ROM image by following the instructions below, or download one of the pre-assembled [released packages](https://github.com/vipoo/yellow-msx-series-for-rc2014/releases)

 There are 2 different ways to compile and assemble the rom.
 Docker or host.
 With Docker, you only need to have docker installed.
 Alternatively, you can install the full tool chain (z88dk, pasmo, linux packages etc)

+It is highly recommended that the docker build process be used to assemble the code - its the simplest and most reliable way to get all the dependencies and tools (with the correct versions), installed and configured.

 ## Building the binaries using the prebuilt docker image

 After you have installed docker on your system, you can compile the ROM image using the following command from within the `msx` directory: